ZakariaLabban/ai-fashion-advisor/README.md

 3. Choose whether to find a matching item (e.g., bottom to match a top) or similar items
 4. View the recommended items

+### Text-to-Image Search
+1. Navigate to the Fashion Finder" section
+2. Type a descriptive query about the clothing you're looking for (e.g., "blue denim jacket" or "floral summer dress")
+3. Click "Enter" to find clothing items matching your description

 ## API Reference

 ### Main Endpoints